-It’s not always easy to be grateful but, with practice, you can bring more gratitude into your daily life.
+It’s not always easy to be grateful but, with practise, you can bring more gratitude into your daily life.
 It’s a skill that requires some dedication, but it can also include the whole family.

 Here are four ways to bring more gratitude into your life:

 It’s a good idea to create a cue to remind you to practise being grateful.
 Place a picture on the fridge or on your work desk that will prompt the process.
 Or you can tie in your daily gratitude practice with another ritual such as eating dinner, brushing your teeth, or going to bed.
 If you’re going to work on your gratitude practice as a family, place the reminder somewhere everyone can see it.

 You could also create a daily reminder on your phone if you’d like so you can be reminded at the same time each day, no matter where you are.

 A great way to practise being grateful is to write it down in a journal or notebook.
 Be specific though.
 Don’t write I’m grateful for the sunny weather.
 Write: I’m grateful it is sunny today so I can go for a long walk and feel the sun warming my skin.
 Start a gratitude journal to record your daily thoughts – it could even be one the whole family shares.